-During the migration, a new Revizto 5 project is created, while the old Revizto 4 project is archived to prevent accidental access to it.
+During the migration, a new Revizto 5 project is created.
+You can choose to archive the old Revizto 4 project to prevent accidental access to it.

 The migration has the following limitations:

 - Scenes are not migrated (the "3D" section of Revizto application will be empty after the migration).
 You have to re-export them after the migration.